kign/c4wa/etc/doc/comparison.md

 # `c4wa` vs other compilers

-Let's try to take a simple C function we already used in the [overview](https://github.com/kign/c4wa/blob/master/README.md#usage) and try to compile it to Web Assembly using other existing compilers.
+Let's take a simple C function we already used in the [overview](https://github.com/kign/c4wa/blob/master/README.md#usage) and try to compile it to Web Assembly using some known compilers.

 **emscripten**

-Emscripten is closest, since it already compiles C code.
+`Emscripten` is closest, since it already compiles `C` code.
-To compile with [emscripten](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm), we need to first change our function slightly (so that emscripten would include it in the generated Web Assembly):
+To compile with [emscripten](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm), we need to first change our function slightly (so that `emscripten` would include it in the generated Web Assembly):

 ```c
 #include <emscripten/emscripten.h>